Smartphone apps for hearing loss - my top picks

 Reduce background noise

-Using earbuds or a neckloop and the telecoil (T-coil) setting on hearing aids, Chatable (Android and iOS) can erase most of the background sound in an environment by using a new approach to the problem.
+Using earbuds or a neckloop and the telecoil (T-coil) setting on hearing aids, Chatable (Android) can erase most of the background sound in an environment by using a new approach to the problem.
 Chatable identifies the voice of the person speaking and, using what’s called end-to-end neural speech synthesis, creates a new audio signal that sounds almost identical to the original and removes (rather than filters) the background sounds.
 The new HeardThat app offers similar technology.

 Streaming audio via WiFi is the latest entrant in the battle for assistive listening systems in public places.
 The catch with it is that each place may require a different app on your smartphone.
 MYE Fitness Entertainment is integrated into leading health club mobile apps including Gold’s Gym, Planet Fitness, 24 Hour Fitness, and many more.
 It may also be the app used in sports bars to hear the TV.
 To hear the streamed audio, you can use Bluetooth connected to your hearing aids, or the hearing aid T-coils and a neckloop.